spotify/klio/CONTRIBUTING.rst

 Run tests via ``pytest`` and ``pyenv`` for Multi-project Dev
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above testing with ``tox`` will not work if you need to makes changes across several projects at once, instead you will need to create your own virtualenv and install your checked-out code as a local dependency.
+The above testing with ``tox`` will not work if you need to make changes across several projects at once, instead you will need to create your own virtualenv and install your checked-out code as a local dependency.
 Then you'll bypass ``tox`` and run ``pytest`` directly.